It’s Not Luck—It’s Alignment

 To create from alignment, you need:

-Because clarity (and brain rewiring) doesn’t come before the leap.
-It’s forged through it.
-(Learn more about my ARC Blueprint.)
+Because clarity (and brain rewiring) don’t come before the leap.
+They are forged through it.

 The Takeaway

 So yes, by all means, take action.
 But don’t do it just to get something you think will bring you greater satisfaction.
-Do it to allow more of who you truly are to express itself, which, as I see it, is the whole point of life.
+Do it to allow more of who you truly are to express itself, which, as I see it, is the whole point.

 That’s when the so-called “luck” begins to find you.